ClementNerma/Rave/docs/books/hybrid.md

 println!(summation(
   // The callback
-  func (num: int, coeff: int) -> int { return num * coeff; },
+  lambda (num: int, coeff: int) -> int { return num * coeff; },
   // Its only argument (`coeff`)
   3
 )); // Prints: "18"
 ```

 As we can see here, the callback's argument required in the `summation`'s signature must be placed at the very beginning of the callback's arguments.
-We couldn't have written `func (coeff: int, num: int) -> int` for example.
+We couldn't have written `lambda (coeff: int, num: int) -> int` for example.

 ## Nullable types